- May 21, 2015

 Sunset was developed by Tale of Tales.

-Sunset has received mostly positive reviews from both players and critics.
-Most players liked this game for its story but disliked it for its gameplay.
+Sunset has received positive reviews from players and positive reviews from critics.
+Most players liked Sunset for its story but disliked it for its gameplay.

 Sunset is a single player game.